MCP Protocol Reference¶

 zettelforge_remember¶

 Store threat intelligence in memory.
 Extracts entities (actors, CVEs, tools, campaigns) and populates the knowledge graph.
-With evolve=True (default), uses an LLM to compare against existing notes and decide whether to add, update, or supersede.
+With evolve=true (default), uses an LLM to compare against existing notes and decides whether to add, update, or supersede.

 Request: